-One in three Americans have bunions––painful bumps that form on the outside edge of the big toe.
+One in three Americans has bunions––painful bumps that form on the outside edge of the big toe.
 If you have a bunion and it affects your mobility or quality of life, it’s vital to seek treatment.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, provide minimally invasive treatments and surgery for bunions.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team provide minimally invasive treatments and surgery for bunions.
+To make an appointment, call our office or request an appointment online today.

 A bunion is a swollen bump that occurs on the outside edge of your big toe joint.
 Bunions form when the bones at the front of your foot change position due to structural abnormalities or general wear-and-tear.
 Those changes cause your big toe joint to bulge outward, resulting in pain, redness, and sensitivity.